South Korea on highest alert against coronavirus as virus cases soar

 Kim Simon, a spokesman from the Shincheonji Church, said on YouTube on Sunday that the church would make all-out efforts to curb the virus’ spread and closely cooperate with health authorities.

 Since the first confirmed case on Jan.
-20, five people have died from the virus in South Korea.
+20, six people have died from the virus in South Korea, with three deaths reported on Sunday.

 The U.S. State Department on Saturday raised its travel advisory level for South Korea from 1 to 2, the second of four ratings, which asks travelers to avoid contact with sick people.